-Requirements: This is a member's only skill, and you must have completed the Wolf Whistle quest, which also gives you a brief introduction to the skill.
+Requirements: This is a member's only skill.
+Although once you must have completed the Wolf Whistle quest, the quest is no longer a requirement to start the skill.

 Note: During this guide, when it is said you need something to "Summon a creature," it actually costs nothing other than Summoning points (explained below) to bring a creature into the world of RuneScape.
 The materials are used to create Pouches which contain the 'essence' of the creature, and these Pouches are used to do the actual Summoning.
 Think of it like making a cocktail with all the ingredients, and then pouring it out when you want to.

 A Menagerie is a room for your Player-owned house made by using the Construction skill.
 Level 37 Construction is required, and building the room costs 30,000gp.
 In here, you can recharge your summoning points, store and feed your pets, or just enjoy the scenery!
 Just remember that to add a pet, it must be fully grown.
 Any type of pet can be kept here, except for Fish and Clockwork cats.

 Obelisks are an essential part of the Summoning skill.
 They allow you to create Pouches, Scrolls and also allow you to recharge your Summoning points (explained below), whereas Small Obelisks, dotted all around RuneScape, can only let you recharge your Summoning points.
 Large Obelisks are only found in several places:

 This is the easiest to access, as it is where you begin the quest, and is in a safe region.
 Simply enter Druid Pikkupstix' house and climb through the trap door.
 Pikkupstix also runs a shop.